sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 The two different optimization problems are connected through a common linking constraint, requiring supply and demand quantities to match.
 That is constraint (2) of the initial market clearing problem.
 To arrive at the equilibrium of the Nash game between demand and supply agents we need to **simultaneously** solve the supply-side problem {eq}`supply_side`, the demand-side problem {eq}`demand_side` and the linking constraint (2) of problem {eq}`market_clearing`.

 There are several ways to solve the new optimization problem.
 We can follow one of the three methods :
-* Concentate the optimality conditions from the KKTs of the individual problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constraint to form a Mixed Complimentarity Problem.
+* Concatenate the optimality conditions from the KKTs of the individual problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constraint to form a Mixed Complimentarity Problem.
 We will later show, why by concentating the constraints we arrive at the MCP.
 Then the MCP can be solved either with dedicated solvers such as PATH or as a feasibility problem( NLP, MIPL, optimization problems).
 * Apply price-search algorithms and iterative methods, to find a solution that satisfies all costraints.
 * Derive an equivalent optimization problem (EOP) and solve it using optimization solvers, such as yalmip used during the course.

-But now let's prove why concentating the KKT conditions of problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constrait formulates an MCP.
+But now let's prove why concatenating the KKT conditions of problems ({eq}`supply_side`, {eq}`demand_side`) along with the linking constrait formulates an MCP.

 ```{math}
 :label: MCP_KKT